Police & Crime Commissioner’s Property Fund

 The Police and Crime Commissioner has power to distribute funds accumulated in the Police Property Fund as a result of the disposal of property coming into the possession of the police by the Police (Property) Act 1897 and The Powers of Criminal Courts Act 1973.

 The Commissioner considers all applications on a quarterly basis.
-The fund is now CLOSED to applications and will close for applications on (DATE TO BE CONFIRMED).
-The Property Fund Decision Panel will meet in (MONTH) to award funding.
+The fund is now OPEN to applications and will close for applications on 10 September 2021 at 5pm.
+The Property Fund Decision Panel will meet in September to award funding.